Small-towns in Belgium with local markets, cafés and quiet streets

 Bokes & Co Café

-Getting there: Mechelen is about a 30-minute train ride from Brussels, making it super easy to get to.
+Mechelen is about a 30-minute train ride from Brussels, making it super easy to get to.
 It’s the perfect day trip from the capital, offering a quieter escape without straying too far from the action.
-If you’re coming by car, it’s a short drive—about 40 minutes from Brussels.
+If you’re coming by car, it’s a short drive - about 40 minutes from Brussels.
 Either way, getting here is easy, and once you arrive, you’ll see that it’s worth every minute.

 Mechelen

-If you're looking for more hidden gems and unique experiences in Belgium, be sure to check out our guide to Best Things to Do in Antwerp: Markets, Light, and Cozy Escapes, where we dive deeper into the city's quieter corners and local spots.
+If you're looking for more hidden gems and unique experiences in Belgium, be sure to check out our guide to Antwerp: Markets, Light, and Cozy Escapes, where we dive deeper into the city's quieter corners and local spots.

 Tournai